Jewel-Q/iqa_eval/README.md

 eval_row: this is the number of row that contains the evaluation result from the worker on Mechanical Turk.

-The output of the program including accuracy of the question answering success measuring with 5 metrics respectively and the following metrics:Total number of user/system turns, Total number of system turns, Average number of user/system turns per task, Total elapse time, Average elapsed time per task, Get all the wanted information, Clarity, Naturalness, Willingness to use system again, User satisfactory
+The output of the program includes accuracy of the question answering success measuring with 5 metrics respectively and the following metrics:Total number of user/system turns, Total number of system turns, Average number of user/system turns per task, Total elapse time, Average elapsed time per task, Get all the wanted information, Clarity, Naturalness, Willingness to use system again and User satisfactory

 The definition for each of the 5 metrics is as the following:
 Metric1 is the majority vote, which means the final evaluation is determined by the results with more than 2 workers’ agreement.
 Metric2 assesses the evaluation would be “1” only when there are more than 3 workers believe that the answer is correct.
 Metric3 judged the final assessment would be “1” only when all the workers believe the answer is correct, otherwise the final evaluation would be “0”.
 Metric4 gives more confidence on the workers who think the answer is correct, which gives “1” when more than 1 worker judge the answer is correct.
 Metric5 set the result to be “1” as long as there is some worker believe the answer is correct.